Published 15 Aug 2023

-Preparation and planning for the clinical audit begins by determining exactly what the multidisciplinary team (clinical audit committee) should be auditing.
+Preparation and planning for the clinical audit begin by determining exactly what the multidisciplinary team (clinical audit committee) should be auditing.
 As a rule of thumb, an area of care where obvious shortcomings exist is the starting point of clinical audits.
 Clinical improvement managers and audit leads should also look at high-volume, high-risk, and high-cost areas such as the following:

 Intensive/Critical Care Unit

 High-risk sepsis admissions from the ward, unit-acquired infections in the blood, and out-of-hours discharges to the ward have significantly decreased in different parts of the UK as a result of clinical audits.
 To prevent avoidable infection during patient care, the clinical audit committee should regularly assess the hand hygiene techniques of healthcare practitioners using a mobile-ready hand hygiene audit checklist.
 After 3-6 months of implementing changes, a clinical re-audit is necessary to validate the effectiveness and sustain improvements.

 Quality healthcare is based on accurate and complete clinical documentation in medical records.
 US healthcare institutions and their associates who handle protected health information should stay compliant with the Health Insurance Portability and Accountability Act (HIPAA) by conducting security risk assessments.
-The clinical audit committee should evaluate the administrative, physical, and technical safeguards currently in place, address time-sensitive gaps and avoid costly fines and legal action with a digitized HIPAA-compliance checklist.
+The clinical audit committee should evaluate the administrative, physical, and technical safeguards currently in place, address time-sensitive gaps, and avoid costly fines and legal action with a digitized HIPAA compliance and medical checklist, along with SOAP notes for various applications (e.g., occupational therapy).

 Admission and Discharge

-Non-clinical transfers, unplanned readmissions and delayed discharges result in low patient satisfaction.
+Non-clinical transfers, unplanned readmissions, and delayed discharges result in low patient satisfaction.
 The clinical audit committee should inspect transitions of care, medication safety, and outpatient follow-up procedures to reduce bottlenecks and ease patient flow.
-Starting discharge planning on the date of the admission and writing digital SOAP notes, instead of hiring medical scribes, also shortens wait times and encourages more patient-centered care.
+Starting discharge planning on the date of admission and writing digital SOAP notes, instead of hiring medical scribes, also shortens wait times and encourages more patient-centered care.
 Common clinical audit improvements include new documentation methods, better communication systems, and efficient checking mechanisms.